Peder Severin Krøyer: Early career

 His official debut as a painter was in 1871 at Charlottenborg with a portrait of a friend, the painter Frans Schwartz.
 He exhibited regularly at Charlottenborg throughout his life.

-In 1874 Heinrich Hirschsprung bought his first painting from Krøyer, establishing a long-standing patronage.
+In 1874 Heinrich Hirschsprung bought his first paintings from Krøyer — four watercolours of fishermen — establishing a lifelong patronage and friendship.
+Krøyer soon became a regular member of a group of artists who would frequent Hirschsprung's home in Copenhagen and his summer home outside the city.
 Hirschsprung's collection of art forms the basis of the Hirschsprung Museum in Copenhagen.

 Travels

+In 1877, Krøyer received a 2-year travel scholarship from the Royal Academy, and financial aid from Hirschsprung allowed him to extend his travels by another 2 years.
 Between 1877 and 1881, Krøyer travelled extensively in Europe, meeting artists, studying art, and developing his skills and outlook.
 He stayed in Paris and studied under Léon Bonnat, and undoubtedly came under the influence of contemporary impressionists – Claude Monet, Alfred Sisley, Edgar Degas, Pierre-Auguste Renoir and Édouard Manet.

 He continued to travel throughout his life, constantly drawing inspiration from foreign artists and cultures.
 Hirschsprung provided financial support during the early travels, and Krøyer continued exhibiting in Denmark throughout this period.